Challenger 150: The Challenger Society Conference 2022 in London

 The South Kensington area is home to accommodation choices to suit every budget from youth hostels to 5-star hotels, and has multiple public transport links to anywhere in the UK and world, from the London train termini and airports.

-The Conference Banquet will be held on Wednesday 7 September 2022 in a venue to be confirmed.
+The Conference Banquet will be held on Wednesday 7 September 2022 in Hintze Hall under 'Hope' the Blue Whale at the Natural History Museum.
+Conference banquet tickets can be purchased when registering for the conference.

 Exhibitor Space and Sponsorship

 This meeting is expected to attract >400 marine scientists from across the UK and international sphere.
 Exhibitor Space will be available at the Royal Geographical Society, Natural History Museum and Imperial College.
 Please contact firstname.lastname@example.org if you are interested in sponsoring this conference, showcasing technology, presenting data solutions, or advertising career opportunities

 We welcome proposals for Side Events on 5 and 9 September 2022.
 For example from the Special Interest Groups (SIGs) of the UK Challenger Society, but we also strongly encourage proposals from early-career researchers and under-represented groups.
 Please contact email@example.com if you are interested in hosting a Side Event.
 A set deadline for these calls will be advertised later in 2022.

 After registering for the conference, you will receive an email and form to submit an abstract.
 Deadline for abstract submission is 15 May.